 All registered leaders MUST FIRST take Youth Protection Training before assuming a leadership role.
-It is strongly recommended that parents of all Scouts take this training as well--it cannot hurt to know what to expect from your son's adult leaders and protects everyone involved in the unit by helping avoid any ambiguities arising from "not knowing" basic Youth Protection principles.
-For more information, visit our Youth Protection Page.
+It is strongly recommended that parents of all Scouts take this training as well–it cannot hurt to know what to expect from your son’s adult leaders and protects everyone involved in the unit by helping avoid any ambiguities arising from “not knowing” basic Youth Protection principles.

 Scouting units can earn enough money through the popcorn fundraising sale to fund their Scouting year!
 Would you like for your Scouts to attend summer camp, participate in Scouting events, and be recognized for their achievements all at no additional cost?
 Encourage Scouts to sell popcorn!
 Need new unit equipment?
 Sell popcorn!

 Most unit fundraisers max out at 50% profit and raise funds needed to support the unit.
 Last year, more than 73% of gross retail popcorn sales were returned to support Scouting – benefiting youth, units, districts, and the council.
 You can be proud to sell Trail’s End popcorn because the products are delicious and the proceeds benefit everyone.

 Be informed, subscribe to our district popcorn mailing list.